It may seem odd at first to come up with a budget for something as important—and unpredictable—as your health.

 Chances are you can count on a number of regular medical bills every year.
-If you've been a Regence member for at least a year, you can check your explanation of benefits (EOB) statements for the past 12 months to see what you spent on doctor visits and procedures last year.
+If you've been an Asuris member for at least a year, you can check your explanation of benefits (EOB) statements for the past 12 months to see what you spent on doctor visits and procedures last year.
 To see your EOB statements, sign in at asuris.com or on the Asuris app.

 Also, you can call your pharmacy and ask for the amount you spent on prescriptions last year, so you can get an idea of what next year will look like.